Susan Faitos, M.A., L.M.F.T.

 We are excited to continue to grow and to commit to our community of patients under Susan’s leadership.
 You can reach her at ExecutiveDirector@xlhnetwork.org.

-Geoff Edelson, Treasurer: Geoff is currently serving a three-year term on the Board of the XLH Network, Inc. after joining the XLH Network in 2003.
-He is originally from New Jersey where he was diagnosed with a spontaneous case of XLH as a child in 1962.
-Geoff currently resides in Massachusetts with his wife and two children.
-Geoff is currently the Underwater Acoustics Technology Development Manager for BAE Systems Technology Solutions in New Hampshire.
+Geoff Edelson, Treasurer: Geoff is serving a three-year term on the Board of the XLH Network, Inc. after joining the Network in 2003.
+He was diagnosed with a spontaneous case of XLH as a child in the early 1960s.
+Geoff resides in Massachusetts with his wife, Lisa.
+Neither of their adult children have XLH.
+Geoff is a Chief Scientist at BAE Systems, FAST Labs with a focus on undersea systems and technology.

 Christopher Younger: Chris is currently serving a three-year term on the Board of The XLH Network, Inc., and he is chair of the Technology Committee.
 He joined the Network in 2000.
 Being the only one out of nine children to have XLH, Chris is undoubtedly a spontaneous case and has a passion for XLH advocacy, education and support.
 He is married and has one non-affected son.
 Chris is a Component Design Engineer at Intel Corporation, and has worked in the semiconductor industry for 30 years.
 He also has a love for music, plays guitar and mandolin, and in his spare time he and his wife front a band, performing regularly at local clubs and festivals.